 Information at 45 CFR parts 160 and 164, subparts A and E.

-(l) “Protected Health Information” or “PHI” shall have the same meaning as the term “Protected Health Information” in 45 CFR § 160.103, limited to the information created or received by Business Associate from, or on behalf of, Covered Entity.
+(l) “Protected Health Information” or “PHI” shall have the same meaning as the term “Protected Health Information” in 45 CFR § 160.103, limited to the information created or received by Business Associate from, or on behalf of, Covered Entity pursuant to its performance of the Services.

 (m) “Required By Law” shall have the same meaning as the term “Required By Law” in